StatStud/book-club/content/posts/mans-search-for-himself.md

 - Inner Integrity

 These are never perfectly realized by anyone, but are ideal goals for which we strive to attain each moment.

-# What is the foundational knowledge required for me to learn this?
-- Existentialism
-- Jungian Psychology

-# What ACTIONS/HABITS will I partake after reading this book?
-- After reading this book, I will move out of my parents' home

-# What Questions do I have after reading this book?

-# What Phrase(s) can I add/validate to my mantras?